vuongducphuong/documentation/content/applications/sales/sales/products_prices/prices/pricing.rst

 .. note::
    * Once again the system is smart.
-If a rule is set for a particular item and another one for its category, Odoo will take the rule of the item.
+If a rule is set for a particular item and another one for its category, Leansoft will take the rule of the item.
    * Make sure at least one pricelist item covers all your products.

 There are 3 modes of computation: fix price, discount & formula.